DSCmatter/TF-IDF-Document_Scorer/README.md

 - Navigate to the directory containing the TF-IDF script.
 - Run the script and follow the prompts to enter the location of the document file.

--The script will calculate the TF-IDF scores and display the top words along with their scores.
+The script will calculate the TF-IDF scores and display the top words along with their scores.

 ## Examples
 Two example text files have been provided in the repository for testing the TF-IDF algorithm.